critterandguitari/ETC_Manual/manual.md

 function is an effective way to dynamically update your mode’s output.

 Finally, we are not telling you how to make modes.
-We aren’t telling you what is a good idea, and even our mode categories (scope versus trigger) admit to being limited.
+We aren’t telling you what makes a good idea.
+Even our mode categories admit to being limited (scope versus trigger).
 This is where you and your ideas come in.

 We leave it to you to have a working knowledge of **Python**, to come up with some ideas for tweaks or completely new modes, and to try and make